nicfornicola/Compression/README.md

 # Downloading:
 Download the whole Compression zip

 # Testing:
-Run mvn clean test in a command line in dir with the pom.xml
+Run "mvn test" in a command line in the dir with the pom.xml

 # Compile and run instructions:
 (This is for running in src/main/java/)